Kemono72/StudentConnect-Hackathon/README.md

 ---

-## 📸 Screenshots (Coming Soon)
+## 📸 Screenshots

-We’re gathering screenshots of:
+These are some screenshots of:

 - 🏠 Housing dashboard
-- 💬 Chat & verification system
-- 📱 Mobile app UI for roommate flow

 - 📆 Event creation & RSVP

 ---